 - The spouses have lived apart for one year immediately preceding the date of the application and the Respondent consents to such an application being made.

-- The spouses have lived apart without agreement for a period of three years prior to the date of the application.
+- The spouses have lived apart without an agreement for a period of three years prior to the date of the application.

 - The marriage between both spouses has broken down irretrievably to the extent that the Court is satisfied that a normal marital relationship has not existed between the spouses for the period of at least one year immediately preceding the date of the application.
 This is the usual ground.